UBC-MDS/MDS_Block_Difficulty_Perception/docs/Writeup_Milestone1.md

 Question: **Does an MDS student's educational background influence their perception of block difficulty?**

 To explore this question, we'll collect educational background (IV) information and attitudes towards the block difficulty (DV) in the survey.
-Since block #4 and #5 were considered the two most stressful blocks for us, and included overarching themes in data science and statistics, we will ask the respondent to select the harder block, which will be the perception data for our analysis.
+Since block #4 and #5 were considered the two most stressful blocks for students, and included overarching themes in machine learning and statistics, we will ask the respondent to select the harder block, which will be the perception data for our analysis.

 > Identify the other questions you plan to ask in your survey to identify confounding variables and justify/explain why you plan to include them.